cloudflare/cloudflare-docs/content/email-security/reporting/siem-integration/splunk-integration-guide.md

 ![Example of a new index added to the configuration](/images/email-security/siem-integration/splunk/search-instance.png)

-## 3. Configure Cloud Email Security
+## 3. Configure Email Security

-The next step is to configure Cloud Email Security to push the Email Detection Event to the Splunk HTTP Event Collector.
+The next step is to configure Email Security to push the Email Detection Event to the Splunk HTTP Event Collector.

-1. Log in to the [Cloud Email Security dashboard](https://horizon.area1security.com/).
+1. Log in to the [Email Security dashboard](https://horizon.area1security.com/).
 2. Go to **Email Configuration** > **Alert Webhooks**, and select **New Webhook**.
 3. In the Add Webhooks page, enter the following settings:
     - **App type**: Select **SIEM** > **Splunk**, and enter the auth code you took note of the previous step.